mfranzke/loading-attribute-polyfill-with-serviceworker/README.md

 );
 ```

-In general we recommend to use the Web Standard of customized builtin elements extends to achieve this, by adding an `is`-attribute to the related element and registering those with JavaScript afterwards:
+In general we recommend to use the Web Standard of customized built-in elements extends to achieve this, by adding an `is`-attribute to the related element and registering those with JavaScript afterwards:

 ```html
 <img